Maya Arad Yasur

 Maya Arad Yasur (מאיה ערד יסעור; born 1976) is an Israeli playwright.
 Yasur's works have been produced worldwide, translated to over thirteen languages and are published in Chinese, English, French, German, Hebrew, Russian, Italian and Polish.
 She is the recipient of the Theatertreffen's Stückemarkt prize 2018.
 Yasur is known for her knotty and complex form of fractured narratives.

 Early life

-Yasur was born in the Israeli city of Ramat Gan and went to high school in Tel-Aviv, majoring in Film and Photography, she went on to the Hebrew University in Jerusalem where she studied Theatre, Communication and Journalism studies.
-She holds a Master's degree in dramaturgy from the University of Amsterdam where she graduated with distinction.
+Yasur was born in the Israeli city of Ramat Gan and went to high school in Tel-Aviv, majoring in Film and Photography, she went on to the Hebrew University in Jerusalem where she studied theatre, communication and journalism studies.
+She holds a master's degree in dramaturgy from the University of Amsterdam where she graduated with distinction and a PhD in theatre studies from Tel-Aviv University.